 Not only does this study raise interesting trends for a new form of user-produced, visual journalism, but it also connects the dots between users and more traditional news outlets, which often scoop up user- generated video footage and incorporate it into their official reports as a kind of eye-witness element.
 In fact, 39 percent of the most watched YouTube videos were clearly identified as coming from citizens, and, while another 51 percent included a news organization logo, some of that footage also appeared to have been user generated, rather than captured by reporters.

 Despite a need for content sharing, copyright guidelines and author attributions to be better defined in many instances, YouTube footage is giving news audiences additional avenues to get the most up-to-date information on current events at their own convenience.
 No longer will people need to be tied to the news agendas of the mega broadcast corporations.
-They can simply logon to YouTube and search for the content and topics that matter most to them.
+They can simply log-on to YouTube and search for the content and topics that matter most to them, but also perform their on in-depth research on a variety of topics and events.
 Audiences on YouTube not only have the power to reshape news agendas, but they also have the ability to broaden awareness and offer more exposure to ongoing events around the world.